fnf-org/TicketBooth/README.md

 If you want to work within a Ruby console, `rails console` is incredibly useful for playing around in the Rails environment.

+## Faster Development

+If you're tired of waiting for Rails to load up every time you type `bundle exec rails server`, you should use [zeus](https://github.com/burke/zeus).
+Zeus preloads Rails in a separate process so you don't have to wait for it to load each time.
+To use zeus, just run:

+    zeus start

+to start the Zeus server and preload the Rails app.
+Any time you want to spin up a server or run tests, you can then do:

+    zeus server

+or:

+    zeus test [directory or spec file(s) to run]

+respectively.
+See the output of `zeus start` for other commands you can run.

 ## Contributing

 ### Write helpful commit messages